ZhengPeiRu21/mod-individual-progression/README.md

 ## How to Install
 Please see [How to Install](https://github.com/ZhengPeiRu21/mod-individual-progression/wiki/How-to-Install)

+Very soon you'll need a custom version of AzerothCore that uses the default branch of mod-playerbots/azerothcore-wotlk as it's base.
+I need to do this to be able to make my own changes to the AzerothCore.
+Going through the process of making pull requests for AzerothCore and after that test phases on the playerbots fork takes months.
+I can't wait months for every small change I want to make.

 ## Please Note!
 This module uses Player Settings to save individual character progress. *Please ensure that EnablePlayerSettings is set to 1 in worldserver.conf or progress will not be saved!* Also, for item changes to take effect, please ensure *DBC.EnforceItemAttributes is set to 0*!
 This will allow the module to override item stats with their correct Vanilla stats.